-Green Form: The form issued by the registrar to enable a funeral to take place.
-A Green Form is not given if the death has been investigated by the coroner and there is to be a cremation, or when there is to be an inquest.
+Green Form: The form issued by the Registrar to enable a funeral to take place.
+A Green Form is not given if the death has been investigated by the Coroner and there is to be a cremation, or when there is to be an inquest.
 Also not issued if the body is to be repatriated abroad.

-Her Majesty's Land Registry: The organisation that records ownership of land and property.
+His Majesty's Land Registry: The organisation that records ownership of land and property.
 The Land Registry needs to see a grant of probate before ownership of property can be transferred if it was owned solely by the deceased person.
 This is also often required for property that was held as tenants-in-common.

-IHT400: The form to be completed for Her Majesty's Revenue and Customs when probate is needed, and inheritance tax is payable.
+IHT400: The form to be completed for His Majesty's Revenue and Customs when probate is needed, and inheritance tax is payable.

-Inquest: A formal court hearing, held by the coroner, to establish who has died and how their death occurred.
+Inquest: A formal court hearing, held by the Coroner, to establish who has died and how their death occurred.
 Witnesses can be compelled to attend, and all evidence is given on oath.
 An inquest cannot blame any individual or organisation for the death.

-Interim Certificate: A certificate issued by the coroner when there is to be an inquest or prolonged investigation of the death, enabling the personal representative to begin administration of the estate.
+Interim Certificate: A certificate issued by the Coroner when there is to be an inquest or prolonged investigation of the death, enabling the personal representative to begin administration of the estate.

-Medical Certificate of Cause of Death: The certificate signed by the doctor who was looking after the person who died if they both know why the person has died and it was a natural death.
+Medical Certificate of Cause of

+Death: The certificate issued by the

+doctor who was looking after the

+person who died if they know why the

+person has died and it was a natural

+death.

-Medical Examiner: A senior doctor who confirms the cause of death given by the attending doctor.
-This system is being introduced throughout England & Wales.
+Medical Examiner: The senior doctor who confirms the cause of death given by the attending doctor and send the Medical Certificate to the registrar electronically.